Subtlety Rogue PvP Best Arena Compositions (Dragonflight 10.2)

 This page is part of our Subtlety Rogue PvP Guide.

-In rare scenarios you will want to crowd control the DPS and kill the healer instead, but as a general rule the DPS will be the kill target with the enemy healer locked in crown control.
-You win the game once the enemy team is out of ways to get out of crowd control, and out of defensives they can use while inside crowd control.
+In rare scenarios, you will want to crowd-control the DPS and kill the healer instead, but as a general rule, the DPS will be the kill target with the enemy healer locked in crown control.
+You win the game once the enemy team is out of ways to get out of crowd control and out of defensives they can use while under crowd control effects.

 Here is a list of the best team compositions for 2v2:

 The way to play Subtlety Rogue in 3v3 is similar to 2v2.
 The key difference is that since there is one more enemy, you may have to land crowd control every time you go for a kill.
 Most of the time, a simple Cheap Shot will be enough, and your teammates will do the rest.
 The reason why it is so important to land CC on the third target is because, as a Subtlety Rogue, you can only kill when your target is in a stun and receives no healing.
 If you do not land crowd control on the third player, he might prevent your teammates from landing crowd control of their own on the enemy healer after your stun, or he could simply save his partner himself with healing spells or by crowd-controlling your team.